ox-it/python-sharepoint/README.rst

    for row in sp_list.rows:
        print row.id, row.FieldName

+``rows`` is a list, which doesn't help you if you want to find rows by their SharePoint row IDs.
+For this use a list's ``rows_by_id`` attribute, which contains a mapping from row ID to row.

 You can assign to fields as one would expect.
 Values will be coerced in mostly-sensible ways.
 Once you're done, you'll want to sync your changes using the list's ``save()`` method::